bjonnh/fpga_class_psone/web/content/lessons/04_blinky_thesequel/_index.md

 The language FPGAs use for low-level functionality are called the "device primitives".
 Lattice has a document describing the primitives for many of its FPGA devices and [it can be found here.](https://www.latticesemi.com/-/media/LatticeSemi/Documents/UserManuals/EI2/fpga_library_D311SP3.ashx?document_id=52656)

-We're interested in the `BB` primitive which they call **CMOS Input 6mA Sink 3mA Source Sinklim Output Buffer with Tristate – BiDirectional**.
+We're interested in the `BB` primitive which they call "**CMOS Input 6mA Sink 3mA Source Sinklim Output Buffer with Tristate – BiDirectional**".
 They give the following schematic representation and truth table:

 If we want to instantiate this primitve in our code, [the sysIO document](https://www.latticesemi.com/view_document?document_id=50464) gives a verilog example as such: